mdavidson9/docs.balsamiq.com/content/cloud/intro.md

 The rest of our documentation contains a top-to-bottom description of the features and use of Balsamiq Cloud.
 A good starting point would be [People and Permissions](../people/), to get familiar with how to add people to your projects, followed by the [Editor Overview](../overview/), to learn about the user interface for navigating and creating your wireframes.

 For troubleshooting, frequently-asked questions, and tutorials, head over to our **[support site](//support.balsamiq.com)**.
-There, you can learn about pricing and payment information, contact us, watch tutorials, and connect with the user community. *(links here)*
+There, you can learn about pricing and payment information, contact us, watch tutorials, and connect with the user community.

 HAPPY WIREFRAMING, from the Balsamiq team!